keensam04/upgrad_pgdmlai/README.md

-This repository contains the projects done as a part of ML AI course from UpGrad & IIITB
+This repository contains all the assignments and group case studies done as a part of [Post Graduate Diploma in Machine Learning & Artificial Intelligence course from UpGrad & IIITB](https://www.upgrad.com/data-science-pgd-iiitb/) from September 2018 to September 2019

 ## Table of Content
 - **Exploratory Data Analysis**